eywu/goodbots/README.md

 ```

 ## How to use goodbots
-If you've built the `main.go` file that comes with goodbots above, you can simply feed goodbots IPs via standard-in.
+If you've built the `main.go` file that comes with goodbots above, you can simply feed goodbots IPs via `standard-in`.

 Test a single IP